nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 some kinds of regression testing.)
 ION supports this configuration option as follows:

 - Multi-node operation on a given computer is enabled if and only if the environment variable ION_NODE_LIST_DIR is defined in the environment of every participating ION process.
 Moreover, the value assigned to this variable must be the same text string in the environments of all participating ION processes.
 That value must be the name (preferably, fully qualified) of the directory in which the ION multi-node database file "ion_nodes" will reside.
 - The definition of ION_NODE_LIST_DIR makes it possible to establish up to one ION node per directory rather than just one ION node on the computer.
 When **ionadmin** is used to establish a node, the ionInitialize() function will get that node's wmKey and sdrName from the .ionconfig file, use them to allocate working memory and create the SDR database, and then write a line to the ion_nodes file noting the nodeNbr, wmKey, sdrName, and wdName for the node it just initialized. wdName is the current working directory in which **ionadmin** was running at the time ionInitialize()is called; it is the directory within which the node resides.
 - This makes it easy to connect all the node\'s daemon processes -- running within the same current working directory -- to the correct working memory partition and SDR database: the ionAttach() function simply searches the ion_nodes file for a line whose wdName matches the current working directory of the process that is trying to attach, then uses that line\'s wmKey and sdrName to link up.
 - It is also possible to initiate a process from within a directory other than the one in which the node resides.
 To do so, define the additional environment variable ION_NODE_WDNAME in the shell from which the new process is to be initiated.
 When ionAttach() is called it will first try to get \"current working directory\" (for ION attachment purposes **only**) from that environment variable; only if ION_NODE_WDNAME is undefined will it use the actual cwd that it gets from calling igetcwd().
+- When running multiple ION instances, the first ION instance must have the largest sdr working memory specified by `sdrWmSize` or default.
+If any later ION instance launched with `sdrWmSize` exceeding the first ION instance, it will result in crash upon launch.
+It is further recommended that all ION instances running simultaneously on a single host should set their `sdrWmSize` the same.

 #### **Run**

 The executable programs used in operation of the ici component of ION
 include:

 - The **ionadmin** system configuration utility and **ionsecadmin** security configuration utility, invoked at node startup time and as needed thereafter.
 - The **rfxclock** background daemon, which affects scheduled network configuration events.
 - The **sdrmend** system repair utility, invoked as needed.
 - The **sdrwatch** and **psmwatch** utilities for resource utilization monitoring, invoked as needed.

 Each time it is executed, **ionadmin** computes a new congestion forecast and, if a congestion collapse is predicted, invokes the node's